diegolamonica/EUCookieLaw/readme.md

 agreement.

 Then you should include the file `eucookielaw-header.php` as the first operation on your server.
-This will ensure you that any of your script or CMS like Wordpress, Drupal, Joomla or whatever you are using, is able to write a cookie if the user doesn't given his consensus.
+This will ensure you that any of your script or CMS like Drupal, Joomla or whatever you are using, is able to write a cookie if the user doesn't given his consensus.

 ```php